-WARREN CENTER EVACUATING THE INN:

-- In case of emergency CALL 911 and contact MOD and / or GM by radio or phone. - The Guest Service Agent on duty will examine the fire panel to determine location of the smoke/fire. - Using the occupied room list call all occupied guest rooms and alert the guest of the mandatory evacuation issused by the local officials. - a.
-Only essential personal effects should be taken with them: phone, keys, valuables, etc. - b.
-If no one answers the telephone, make note of the room number on the list. - c.
+WARREN CENTER In case of emergency - CALL 911 and contact MOD and / or WARREN CENTER EVACUATING THE INN: In case of emergency - CALL 911 and contact MOD and / or GM by radio or phone.
+The Guest Service Agent on duty will examine the fire panel to determine location of the smoke/fire.
+Using the occupied room list call all occupied guest rooms and alert the guest of the mandatory evacuation issued by the local officials. a.
+Only essential personal effects should be taken with them: phone, keys, valuables, etc. b.
+If no one answers the telephone, make note of the room number on the list. c.
 The list, after all calls are made, is to be given to the MOD, General Manager or the Fire Department for follow up.
 If safe to do so, The Hotel Manager or General Manager will check all rooms that have not answered theit telephones.
 When checking, they will mark on the list whether the room is vacant or has luggage in it.
 Of course, if the guest is in the room, inform that there is a Madatory Evacuation and they should exit as soon as possible.
-Make note on the list is you spoke with the guest. - When an alarm sounds: all non-emergency personnel will go out the first available exit that is safe and then to the lower parking lot - just past the turnaround circle. - Housekeepers will push their carts to the nearest vacant room before exiting, to clear hallways. - The Ashland Fire Department will be notified automatically. - In case of a full fire alarm all guests will evacuate to the closest safest exit.
+Make note on the list is you spoke with the guest.
+When an alarm sounds: all non-emergency personnel will go out the first available exit that is safe and then to the lower parking lot - just past the turnaround circle.
+Housekeepers will push their carts to the nearest vacant room before exiting, to clear hallways.
+The Ashland Fire Department will be notified automatically.
+WARREN CENTER Fire Response Instructions: Without endangering yourself, notify any employess or guests in immediate danger of smoke, heat or fire.
+Close all doors to prevent the spread of heat or fire.
+If possibile, and trained to do so, help extinguish the fire by using one of the fire extinguishers.
+Never permit the fire and or smoke to come between you an your route to escape.
+Via telephone or direct contact, advise all guests/employess of the nearest safe fire exit.
+Do not attempt to use the elevator under any circumstances If you or a guest are inside a room with smoke/fire, do not open the door.
+Stuff wet towels under the door and call for help.
+Place wet towels over your head and shoulder and stay low until help arrives.
+If you encounter smoke in a hallway, stairwell, or anywhere, stop; go back to a safe area and look for another means of escape.
+Keep doors and windows in the area of the fire closed, to minimize further fire spreading.